How to create a UML diagram on Mac

 Now that you’ve decided on a workflow, chart structure, and where you’ll need to focus your attention, you will need to troubleshoot.
 Run through the rough draft of your chart with teammates, and take input on where things can be improved.
-Now all you need is a great UML diagram tool – and we’ve got one you that may work perfectly for you.
+Now all you need is a great UML diagram tool — and we’ve got a few that may work perfectly for you.

 Diagrams for Mac is a really simple app that helps you craft amazing UML diagrams in no time.
 It leans into the most popular UL diagramming type, class diagrams, which many users will find useful in most scenarios.

 Here’s how to create a UML diagram with Diagrams:

 Open Diagrams on your Mac.
 Download the app via Setapp, and open it on your Mac.
 The app will open in your Finder.
 Select “new document” on the bottom left to start a new diagram.

 Click “add element.”
 At the top left of the screen, choose “add element.”
 This brings up a menu where you can select the shape and color of the first element for your new UML diagram.

 Name your element.
 You can simply double-click the element itself, or select it and choose the “rename” option from the top menu.